 YYYY-MM-DD format.
 The HTML code below specifies the date unambiguously as April 1, 2011:

 T prefix.
-Times can be specified along with dates:
+Time can be specified next to the date:

 <time datetime="2011-05-08T19:30">May 8, 19:30</time>

 Here is some HTML describing a concert taking place on May 8, 2011.
 The Event markup includes the name of the event, a description, and the date of the event.

 <div itemscope itemtype="http://schema.org/Event"> <div itemprop="name">Spinal Tap</div> <span itemprop="description">One of the loudest music groups of all times will reunite for an unforgettable two-day show.</span> The concert will take place on <time itemprop="startDate" datetime="2011-05-08T19:30">May 8 at 19:30</time> </div>

 You can specify duration in a similar way, using the